Screenshot 2026-02-24 at 9.19.28 PM.png

 Malala Yousafzai became the youngest Nobel Peace Prize laureate after surviving violence for advocating girls’ education.
 Her recognition demonstrated that youth leadership can move the conscience of the world.

-In this same spirit, the State of the World Forum seeks to mobilize a global campaign to recognize Palestinian and Jewish youth whose lives model resilience, courage, and moral clarity.
+In this same spirit, the State of the World Forum seeks to mobilize a global campaign to give the Nobel Peace Prize to Palestinian and Jewish youth whose lives model resilience, courage and moral clarity in the face of genocide.

 “Peace requires imagination.
 These young people are already living it.”